martapignatelli/real-function-optimization/README.md

 git clone --recurse-submodules git@github.com:alessandropedone/real-function-optimization.git
 ```

-Once you are in the right directoryu, you can compile the `muparserx` library by running the provided little script with the command:
+Once you are in the right directoryu, you can compile the `muparserx` and TBB libraries by running the provided little script with the command (this may take a while!).

 ```bash
 ./setup.sh